 15. 4 on ground floor.

-all year except 2 weeks late Dec, open for New Year.
+all year except 2 weeks from mid-Dec, open for New Year.

-bar, lounge, drawing room, conservatory, dining room, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 28-acre grounds.
+bar, lounge, drawing room, conservatory, dining room, private dining room, free Wi-Fi, in-room TV (Freeview), wedding facilities, 28-acre grounds, public areas on ground floor wheelchair accessible.

 Amex, Mastercard, Visa.